 As she works to put this parade together, Laurel worries about neglecting her daughter, and the return of her ex, Alex (Dave Alpay).
 Alex and Laurel were the “meant to be” sweethearts in High School and College.
 Everything changed the day he left without saying goodbye.
 With the help of a little girl who wants her mother to be happy, and the magic of a sleigh, Laurel and Alex just might find a surprise end to their second chance.

 As has been said of each Hallmark film previous to Sleigh Bells Ring, this one is dripping in all things good.
-From charm to romcom bliss, it has everything it needs to be perfectly suited to this line up.
+From charm to romcom bliss, it has everything it needs to suit this line up.
 If there was one thing I did feel “disconnected” the story a time or two, it would be the cues or reactions.
-There were a few times when the timing felt “off” or as if the actors reacted at the wrong direction.
+There’s a few times when the timing is “off” or as if the actors react at the wrong direction.
 Still, I fully own to this being a “nitpick” comment.

 By the time the last float disaster is averted, Sleigh Bells Ring is another Christmas film sure to put you in a jolly mood.
 That alone is enough incentive to make it part of your Christmas festivities.